Medeoha/ST2EE_Part_2/README.md

 	-Server Domain (ongler Server): domain1
 	-Username (server tab): remove the user name which is left by default and leave the space blank.
 	-Deploy at the server startup (Deployment tab): + -> Artifacts -> ProjectSoloA8:war
-	-Apply
+	-Check use custom context, remove the "/" and leave the location empty (Deployment tab) -Apply

 -To launch the project